tbranyen/tbranyen.com/README.md

 Tim Branyen
 ===========

-Boston, MA
+San Francisco, CA

 ### About ###

-This project was released because I enjoy sharing my source code.
+This project is open source because I enjoy sharing my source code.

 I started with the idea of content being stored in Git instead of a traditional database.
-The content would then be fetched and versioned by the commit SHA.
+Not really novel or unique these days, but I thought it was a cool idea back in 2011.
+The content would be fetched and versioned by the commit SHA.
+This allows for tracking edits and citing precise versions of the content.
 This is opposed to traditional URLs that are fixed on title and date.
-The commit SHA aligns with the content in an open repository that anyone may fork and update.

-Development of this site began in 2011 and has been put through many rewrites.
-It is now in a reasonable form for reference or reuse.

 ### What can this framework do for me? ###